Database Overview

 Supplement Selection at Search Time:

-When Selection Happens: Supplement date preference is configured in the Rating Search dialog, which appears the first time you register players.
-Your choice is applied when SwissSys searches the database for player ratings.
+Rating Search Preferences: Supplement date preference is configured in the Rating Search dialog, which appears the first time you register players.
 See Ratings Tab - Environment Options for configuration details.

 FIDE Searches: